Question

 Recommended

-Effective when your suggestions led to specific actions or implementations, showing that your input was valued and acted upon by decision-makers
+Strong when your suggestions led to specific decisions or actions, showing that your expertise influenced important outcomes

 Directed